 Then the kids had the idea to continue on.
 They wanted to touch a glacier.
 It turned our 7.5 mile hike into a 15 mile hike, with a total elevation gain of over 4,000 feet.

 The trail to Sahale Glacier started with steep switchbacks, and black bears munching berries just off the trail.
-It turned into valleys, forests and meadows, and stunning glacier lakes (Doubtful Lake), and even more black bears, including mother and babies.
+It turned into valleys, forests and meadows, stunning glacier lakes (Doubtful Lake), and even more black bears, including mothers and babies.

-It was one of the most challenging hikes I’ve done and I was blown away with how well the kids handled it.
-I did have ot carry Savannah for most of the last hour back down.
+It was one of the most challenging hikes I’ve done and I was blown away by how well the kids handled it.
+I did have to carry Savannah for most of the last hour back down.
 But, boy is this a story she loves to talk about now all the time.

 Can you imagine our surprise and elation as we came up from the last of the steep climbs after a 5 mile hike, trying to grasp our breath and asking, “Are we there yet?” to see a milky turquoise lake completely covered in bopping icebergs.